Does fat shaming work? New research has the answer

 For people who are obese, losing weight might be more important to their overall health than focusing on fitness.
 In fact, evidence shows that exercise alone isn’t an effective way to lose weight.
 Rather, effective weight loss is mostly about what you eat, though it should also include exercise.

-The message that physical activity is more important than managing weight is not only unhelpful but also not true.
+The message that physical activity is more important than managing weight is unhelpful and not true.

 15. Study: water intake overlooked in obese individuals